what we know

 WHAT WE DO

-We are run out of strategic hubs in ten countries across Africa, Asia and in the UK and USA, with a wider network of partners across the world.
-We work to make sure young people have a voice, a living, sexual rights, and are leaders in preventing and solving the world’s challenges.
-Restless Development has been working with young people since 1985 and our work is led by thousands of young people every year.
-We listen to young people, our work is led by young people, and together we help young people make lasting change in their communities and countries.
+We are run out of hubs in ten countries across Africa, Asia and in the UK and USA, with a wider network of partners across the world.
+We have been working with young people since 1985 and our work is led by thousands of young volunteers and advocates every year.

 YOUNG PEOPLE ARE NOT THE FUTURE

 There are 1.8 billion young people in the world.
 Half the world is under 30 and nine in ten of these young people live in developing countries.
 This is the largest youth population there has ever been.
-We are in an era of peak youth.
+We are in an era of what we call Peak Youth.

 A MODEL FOR CHANGE